RoberMR25/DODGE-Roberto_Martinez_Redondo/README.md

 6. Pick-up PowerUps to recover health and energy

 #### License
-The source code is dual licensed under Public Domain and MIT -- choose whichever you prefer.
+This project is released under the MIT License.